June 2017 (2017 v3)

 Proxies and voting

-a) Votes at meetings of members may be given either personally or by proxy.
+- a) Votes at meetings of members must be given either personally not by proxy.

-d) Upon a ballot on which a person is entitled to vote every shareholder present in person or by proxy shall have one (1) vote for every membership voting right held.
+- c) Upon a ballot on which a person is entitled to vote every shareholder present in person not by proxy shall have one (1) vote for every membership voting right held.

-e) The membership may from time to time pass regulations regarding the lodging of instruments appointing a proxy at some place or places other than the place at which a meeting or adjourned meeting of members is to be held and for particulars of such instruments to be transmitted before the meeting or adjourned meeting to the corporation appointed for the purpose of receiving such particulars and providing that instruments appointing a proxy so lodged may be voted upon as though the instruments themselves were produced at the meeting or adjourned meeting and votes given in accordance with such regulations shall be valid and shall be counted.
-The chair of any meeting of members may, subject to any regulations made as aforesaid, in their discretion accept any form of reasonably confirmable communication (telegraph, telephone, telex, e-mail, fax, video, written, secure server transaction, and other communication means) as to the authority of anyone claiming to vote on behalf of and to represent a member notwithstanding that no instrument of proxy conferring such authority has been lodged with the corporation, and any votes given in accordance with such methods of communication shall be valid and shall be counted.
+- d) The membership may from time to time pass regulations regarding the lodging of instruments at some place or places other than the place at which a meeting or adjourned meeting of members is to be held and for particulars of such instruments to be transmitted before the meeting or adjourned meeting to the corporation appointed for the purpose of receiving such particulars and providing that instruments appointingso lodged may be voted upon as though the instruments themselves were produced at the meeting or adjourned meeting and votes given in accordance with such regulations shall be valid and shall be counted.
+The chair of any meeting of members may, subject to any regulations made as aforesaid, in theirdiscretion accept any form of reasonably confirmable communication (telegraph, telephone, telex, e-mail, fax, video, written, secure server transaction, and other communication means) as to the authority of anyone claiming to vote on behalf of and to represent a member notwithstanding that no instrument of proxy conferring such authority has been lodged with the corporation, and any votes given in accordance with such methods of communication shall be valid and shall be counted.

 Resolutions in Writing and by Voting by Signature

-c) Where there is a vacancy or vacancies in the Board, the remaining directors may exercise all the powers of the Board so long as a quorum of the Board remains in office.
-Furthermore, the Board may appoint directors to fill vacancies, whose term will serve until the next Annual Meeting.
+- c) Where there is a vacancy or vacancies in the Board, the remaining directors may exercise all the powers of the Board so long as a quorum of the Board remains in office.
+Furthermore, the Board may appoint directors to fill vacancies, whose term will serve for two years.

 Term of Office

-16. The term of office of a director shall be from the final adjournment or termination of the meeting at which they are elected until the annual meeting next following; provided that a retiring director shall retain office until the adjournment or termination of the meeting at which their successor is elected unless such meeting was called for the purpose of removing them from office as a director in which case the director so removed shall vacate office forthwith upon the passing of the resolution calling for his removal.
+- 1 The term of office of a director shall be from the final adjournment or termination of the meeting at which they are elected for two years; provided that a retiring director shall retain office until the adjournment or termination of the meeting at which their successor is elected unless such meeting was called for the purpose of removing them from office as a director in which case the director so removed shall vacate office forthwith upon the passing of the resolution calling for his removal.
 Retiring directors, if qualified, are eligible for re-election.

 Meetings of Directors